asankaran78/retailService/README.md

 # Retail Service
-## RetailService provides ability to retrieve product and update Price information in the local Datastore.
+## RetailService provides ability to aggregate product information from external resource and local datastore  and also update Price information in the local Datastore.

 ## Technologies used